What is egg donation?

 Would you allow disclosure of the donor’s identity to the recipient couple and vice versa if both or either request it?

 Absolutely not.
-Anonymous egg donation is exactly that- anonymous.
-If all parties sign up initially for an anonymous donation, we will not allow disclosure later on.
+Anonymous (now termed “unidentified”) egg donation is exactly that- anonymous.
+If all parties sign up initially for an anonymous donation, the physicians or clinics involved will not allow disclosure later on.
 Medical information, however, may be given to the recipient couple at any time, as long as the donor’s identity is protected.
-We will not notify the donor whether pregnancy has resulted from their donation procedure.
+Physicians and clinics will not usually notify the donor whether pregnancy has resulted from their donation procedure.
+However, in this age of home genetic testing and shared information on the social media, the identity of the egg donor may be searchable and available through venues other than the egg bank or physicians (“anonymity is a relative term nowadays, hence the change in terminology to “unidentified”…”)

 AN EGG DONATION CYCLE